tea7010/MyLearning/english/writing.md

 * Work stress has been becoming a very graat amount of burden for me.
 Too much to think and I am stressed out the gap between ideal state and the reality.
 Probably some might be because of my lack of speaking ability of english, simploy too much things to consider.
 * Work stress has become an overwhelming burden for me.
 There’s too much to think about, and I feel stressed by the gap between the ideal state and reality.
 Some of this might be due to my lack of English-speaking ability, or simply having too many things to consider.

+* I have been watching three body problem on netflix.
+This series is insainly interesting.
+I want to read the novel written in english someday.
+* I have been watching The Three-Body Problem on Netflix.
+This series is insanely interesting, and I want to read the novel in English someday